 From promoting on social media to hosting a viral fundraising challenge, raising awareness about your cause will help drive a larger group of people to your fundraiser, often inspiring them to donate.
-Don’t hesitate to try fundraising without social media by reaching out to your community in person.
+Don’t hesitate to try fundraising without social media by reaching out to members in your community in person.

 Contact your local media

 When you capture the interest of local media, you substantially increase awareness for your fundraiser—which usually means more donations.
-And if you’re a pastor with strong community ties, this may help you build even more media connections.
+And if you’re a pastor with strong member community ties, this may help you build even more media connections.
 Try to first connect with an individual journalist either through email or social media, since they can then pitch the idea to their outlet.

 Thank your donors